Your guide of what to expect during tick and flea season

-Ticks are usually black or brown in colour but turn a shade of greyish white once they’ve been feeding for about 24 hours.
+Ticks are usually black or brown in color but turn a shade of greyish white once they’ve been feeding for about 24 hours.
 The type of tick that your pet will be susceptible to depends on the geographic region in which you live.
-There are over 40 species of ticks in Canada, with the two most common being the American Dog or Wood Tick and Deer or Blacklegged Tick.
+The most common varieties of ticks in United States are:

 Not all ticks carry the same diseases, for example it is primarily the Blacklegged Deer tick that transmits Lyme disease to either people or pets.

 Preventive measures for ticks

 Thankfully, there are many preventive products on the market that can help keep your pet safe.
 These include tick collars that protect the head and neck, topical spot treatments, bi-weekly medicated shampoos, and sprays.
 However, your vet may be most likely to suggest an oral medication (a monthly/tri-monthly chewable treat), as these medications are very effective as a preventive and compliance is easy.
 If you live in an area that is known for a high concentration of Blacklegged deer ticks, a Lyme disease vaccine may be suggested.
 To find out which option might be best for your pet, talk to your veterinarian.

 You may also want to consider the following preventive measures that can help make your garden less hospitable to ticks:

 - Remove fallen leaves regularly from your yard and dispose of debris

 - Mow your lawn regularly to keep it relatively short

 - Try to restrict your pet’s play area to keep them away from shrubs and bushes